 What is Forensic DNA?

 Forensic DNA analysis is an advanced DNA profiling method for legal and investigative objectives.
 DNA is the biological identity of every human, with each person having a unique profile.
-Samples exist in human fluids, hair, and even worn clothes, and the ability to collect these samples and use them to identify the human they come from is known as forensic DNA profiling.
+Samples exist in human fluids, hair, and even worn clothes.
+Forensic DNA profiling is the ability to collect these samples and use them to identify the human they come from.

 Many investigations at a crime scene contain forensic DNA profiling.
-Due to the very high accuracy of the system, a criminal suspect can be identified, and victims served justice.
-Forensic DNA evidence is extremely powerful in that it can be administered in courts to aid the sentencing or acquittance of an alleged suspect.
+Due to the very high accuracy of the system, scientists can identify a criminal suspect and provide victims justice.
+Forensic DNA evidence is extremely powerful in that experts can administer it in courts to aid the sentencing or acquittance of an alleged suspect.

 Typically, investigation agencies are the main users of forensic DNA results.
 However, private firms specialize in performing forensic DNA profiling and offer their services to private and government entities.